john-friedman/secsgml/readme.md

 # filter_document_types returns only document types in the list, and modifies metadata 'documents' key to reflect this.
 parse_sgml_content_into_memory(bytes_content=None, filepath=None,filter_document_types=[])
 ```
+There is also an optional argument `keep_filtered_metadata` which keeps the metadata for documents that are not in the filter.

 ### Write to tar
 ```